 What does it take to know a city?

 How well do you think you know your own city?
-Not just being able to navigate from A to B, but knowing which roads get congested at which times or the best detours when a major event clogs up the usual way home, letting you feel like you’re switching on autopilot when getting around.
+Not just being able to navigate from A to B, but knowing which roads get congested at which times or the best detours when a major event clogs up the usual way home, letting you feel like you’re switching on a

 Whatever familiarity you have with your city, you’ve likely attained it through first-hand experience, with your regular commutes helping you memorize the layouts and characteristics of the streets.
 And believe it or not, it’s much the same for computers.